sahrk/DGGRID/README.md

    (see [INSTALL.md](INSTALL.md) for instructions), or you can use the legacy build system from previous versions of __DGGRID__ (see the text file README.NOCMAKE for instructions).

-   Note that if `GDAL` is present on your system and you want to force a build of __DGGRID__ without `GDAL`, you must use the legacy build system.

 - `examples`: contains examples of using __DGGRID__ with pre-computed outputs.